 Teaching on Behalf of Chaitanya Mahaprabhu

 Jagad Guru has written several important books, such as Who Are You?
 Discovering Your Real Identity and Reincarnation Explained.
-He is also the author of Drugs, Suicide, and Divorce, which provides a comprehensive look at some of the major social problems plaguing the West.
 In addition, he has authored many booklets covering a wide variety of personal and social issues.
 His television series, Jagad Guru Speaks, aired internationally for many years.

 Organization Founded by Jagad Guru